|A removable enclosure is created to keep the injured chicken with the flock.

 Project time: 30 minutes

-Create the sides by nailing together two of the 22″ boards and the 12 inch boards.
-Then staple hardware cloth to each side.
+Create the sides of the chicken hospital by nailing together two of the 22″ boards and the 12 inch boards.
+Then, staple hardware cloth to each side.

 Next nail the 3 foot boards between the sides as shown.

-Finally, staple hardware cloth as shown to the front and top leaving the bottom and the back open.
-The unattached OSB board can be used as a roof to prevent chicken droppings from entering the enclosure.
+Finally, staple hardware cloth as shown to the front and top leaving the bottom and the back of the chicken hospital open.
+Likewise, the unattached OSB board is used as a roof to prevent chicken droppings from entering the enclosure.

-UPDATE: After 4 weeks of treatment, Midnight made a full recovery and rejoined her flock.
+UPDATE: After 4 weeks of treatment, Midnight made a full recovery, no longer required the chicken hospital and rejoined her flock.

 Photo Credit/Sketches: Tilly’s Nest